A Markov Chain Algorithm for Compression in Self-Organizing Particle Systems: Using M for Expansion

-When we know $\lambda \geq 1$, the improved bounds in Lemma~\ref{lem:lambda>1} can be used to show $\beta$-expansion occurs for some $\beta$ for an even greater range of values for $\lambda$.
-We note larger values of $\lambda$ necessitate smaller, but still constant, values of $\beta$.
+We can improve the bound of $\lambda < \sqrt{2}$ appearing in Corollary~\ref{cor:expand_lambda} by finding a better lower bound on the partition function $Z$.
+When we know $\lambda \geq 1$, the improved bounds in Lemma~\ref{lem:lambda>1} can be used to show $\beta$-expansion occurs for an even greater range of values for $\lambda$, $\lambda < 2.17$.
+Again, larger values of $\lambda$ necessitate smaller, but still constant, values of $\beta$.